GustavEikaas/easy-dotnet.nvim/README.md

 ### Add package

-Adding nuget packages are available using the `:Dotnet add package` command
+Adding nuget packages are available using the `:Dotnet add package` command.
+This will allow you to browse for nuget packages.

 ![image](https://github.com/user-attachments/assets/00a9d38a-6afe-42ec-b971-04191fee1d59)